Set up a Godot Game Development Environment

 The next step is downloading the latest .NET SDK from the official .NET website.
 Godot Engine has .NET support, but compilation requires a .NET SDK of 6+ installed to create your assemblies for the Godot game engine.
 For reference, I used the .NET 8 SDK during this tutorial.

-You'll also want to download and install the latest version of JetBrains Rider and the Godot Plugin.
+You'll also want to download and install the latest version of JetBrains Rider which now bundles the Godot plugin since version 2024.2 of Rider.
 The Godot plugin will allow you to edit, run, and debug your C# code throughout this tutorial process.

-Once all are installed, you're ready to start your first Godot Game Engine project.
+Once your development environment is set up, you're ready to start your first Godot Game Engine project.

 Starting the game engine for the first time, you'll be presented with the Project Manager dialog.
 Here, you'll be able to perform a set of actions, one of which is creating a brand-new project.